What Is Safety Assurance in Aviation SMS

 Analysis of Data is found in the FAA’s Part 5 .71(b) requirements, and notes that:

-Such data analysis will often be performed on an issue by issue basis.
+Such data analysis will often be performed on an issue-by-issue basis.
 That is, safety reports will be submitted (data acquisition) and then processed (analysis of data).
-It’s the tendency of service providers to analyze the data from these reports in isolation – this is the easiest way after all.
+Service providers tend to analyze the data from these reports in isolation – this is the easiest way after all.
 “In isolation” means not considering how the data from a report fits in with the overall trends.

 Related Safety Assurance Articles